cloudfoundry/stratos/deploy/kubernetes/README.md

 You will need a suitable Kubernetes environment and a machine from which to run the deployment commands.

 You will need to have the `kubectl` CLI installed and available on your path.
-It should be appropriately configured to be able to communicate with your Kubernete environemnt.
+It should be appropriately configured to be able to communicate with your Kubernetes environment.

 ### Setup Helm